 Let’s set this picture aside for a minute and talk about Master Data.

 Companies who have implemented or are in the process of implementing a Tier 1 ERP Software package, such as SAP ERP, often spend a substantial amount of time and emphasis on designing transactional business process, key performance indicators (KPIs), and high power analytical tools.
-In today’s environment, companies are looking to technology—and specifically their ERP systems—to help identify business opportunities to accelerate growth: grow market share, expand to new markets, spot vertical trends and outperform the competition.
+In today’s environment, companies are looking to technology—and specifically their ERP systems—to help identify business opportunities to accelerate growth.
+To grow market share, expand to new markets, spot vertical trends and outperform the competition.

 This said, less resources are typically allocated to the foundation of these dynamic processes and reporting: Master Data.
 Poor Master Data quality is often the root cause for unreliable business processes and misleading analytics.

 SAP enterprise software provides a unique, integrated data model which allows flexibility and consolidation of multiple companies across geographical boundaries within a single system.
 We’ve discovered that most of our customers find the Master Data maintenance process to be complex, labor intensive, and time consuming to manage.
 These symptoms often impact the data quality and ultimately lead to governance procedure issues.
-Poor Master Data quality and undefined Master Data governance are indifferent to your industry, line of business, or what ERP software package you use.
+Poor data quality and undefined Master Data governance are indifferent to your industry, line of business, or what ERP software package you use.
 It affects us all.

 Master Data is used, modified, and updated simultaneously by multiple users for various purposes within an organization.
 The probability of input errors and inaccurate data grows exponentially as each new user, product, or product line is introduced to the SAP system.
 The more integrated the SAP system landscape, the quicker errors will widen, multiply, and compound—requiring rigorous and time consuming investigations and corrective actions.
 Unlike transactional data, Master Data has a longer shelf-life and is used to support complex business processes, requiring continuous governance and maintenance throughout the entire lifecycle.